nibalizer/OBS-Opensource.com/post.md

-OBS is open Broadcaster Software.
+OBS is Open Broadcaster Software.
 It's latest version, OBS-Studio, is in now in version 19.0.3.
 Installer downloads are available for Mac and Windows, and repositories are available for a variety of Linux flavors.

 ## What is OBS-Studio

-At it's most basic, OBS-Studio is software for recording the desktop.
-It can be used to make instructional videos or other screencasts.
-This has been possible in Linux for years using arcane ffmpeg scripts, but OBS wraps that in a slick GUI.

-Going further, OBS allows the user to record each window of the desktop environment separately.
-The user can then combine these windows into scenes.
-A scene can be constructed out of sources: application windows, static images, webcam feeds, and more.
-Each source can be positioned and layered to give the scene a polished look and feel.
+OBS is, from the website, "Free and open source software for video recording and live streaming."
+OBS allows the user to record multiple sources simultaneously: webcams, the desktop, even individual windows.
+OBS combines the sources and streams the output to services like twitch.tv and facebook live.
+Users can "Share your gaming, art and entertainment with the world"

 ![Screen Shot of OBS](obs-view-1.png)

 Figure 1: A basic scene with four sources, a blue background (bottom layer), a text source for the title, a terminal window being captured, and a webcam source of the author.
-Note the red control points around the terminal source.
+Note the bounding box around the terminal source.
 Sources can be moved, resized, and layered on top of each other.

 This is a very basic scene construction.
 The tool can be used (especially when combined with other graphics software) to make beautiful and seamless scenes.
 The scenes can be switched from one to the other at the push of a button.